Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

 The question that naturally arises is: what is the rationale for the observed trend in the pKw?
 A simple explanation can be given in terms of the hydrogen bond structure.
 The dissociation free-energy is determined by the thermodynamic stability of the products, hydronium and hydroxide, which will in turn depend on the ability of the hydrogen bond network to solvate these ions.
 Figure \ref{hbonds} summarizes the information regarding the number of hydrogen bonds in the clusters and in the bulk, showing that the OH$^-$ anion loses one hydrogen bond in the smallest cluster with respect to the rest of the environments.
 In the bulk phase, the hydroxide accepts 4 strong hydrogen bonds and donates a weak one \cite{chemrev-ali}.
-A detailed analysis of the hydrogen bond network, as the one provided in Table \ref{tablaHB}, reveals that in the 6 molecules aggregate, the hydroxide accepts only 3 hydrogen bonds, while it accepts up to 4 in all the other systems.
-This missing bond appears to be the reason for its destabilization and the rise in $K_w$ when $N$=6.
+A detailed analysis of the hydrogen bond network, as the one provided in Table \ref{tablaHB}, reveals that in the 6 molecules aggregate, and also in the pore of 0.94 nm, the hydroxide accepts only 3 hydrogen bonds, while it accepts up to 4 in all the other systems.
+This missing bond appears to be the reason for its destabilization and the rise in the barrier when $N$=6, or when the interstitial spacing is 1.20 nm or less.
 Moreover, the hydronium ion donates 3 strong and accepts one weak hydrogen bond in the bulk.
-In the clusters the latter interaction is lost, however this does not appear to significantly affect the thermodynamics of dissociation.
+In the clusters and in the narrowest pore the latter interaction is lost, however this does not appear to significantly affect the thermodynamics of dissociation.
 The fact that the oxygen of the hydronium is rather hydrophobic \cite{chemrev-ali} can explain why placing it in a small cluster does not incur a large energetic cost.
+The hydrogen bond distribution shows in the smallest pore a more complex behavior than in the clusters: in the former, the distribution is broader, with the number of H-bonds varying from 1 to 5.
+The net effect is in any case the loss of one of the strong bonds of the OH$^-$ anion, similarly to what is observed for the cluster of 6 molecules.
+In the larger pore, instead, the hydrogen bond network around the ions resembles that of bulk water (see Supporting Information for a discussion on the hydrogen bond network).